Wels Eicke: Football career

 Eicke began his career playing as a rover, but became known as one of the VFL's greatest defenders.
 He was a fine kick, an expert place kick, and a great mark, despite being only 5 foot 9 inches (1.75 metres) tall.

 St Kilda (VFL)

 Eicke won the inaugural St. Kilda Best and Fairest in 1914, and he went on to win it another two times.
 He was captain-coach of St. Kilda in 1919 and 1924.
 In Round 12, 1924, Eicke was notably the first of only three captains in league history to have called for a headcount; the teams were even.

 North Melbourne (VFL)

 In 1925, he captained-coached North Melbourne in their first year in the VFL.
-The following year he resigned from that position sighting business reasons but he would continue to play for them.
+The following year he resigned from that position citing business reasons but he would continue to play for them.
 After one additional game Eicke requested a clearance back to St. Kilda.